With fans back, Dixon wins at Road America for 3rd straight - WHIZ News

-ELKHART LAKE, Wis.
-(AP) — Scott Dixon raced to his third straight victory Saturday with an improbable triumph in the opener of a weekend doubleheader at Road America, as IndyCar welcomed fans to its races for the first time this season.
+This marked the third IndyCar event of this pandemic-delayed season — Dixon has won all three of them — and the first to admit fans.
+Spectators hadn’t been permitted for Dixon’s previous victories in Fort Worth and Indianapolis.

+Those fans got the opportunity to watch Dixon’s most improbable triumph of the year.

-Dixon took the lead shortly after a caution flag and beat Will Power by 2.5386 seconds.
+Dixon was a season-low ninth in qualifying and well off the lead pack for the first half of the race, but he took the lead for good shortly after a caution flag and beat Will Power by 2.5386 seconds.
 They were followed in order by Alex Palou, Ryan Hunter-Reay and Colton Herta.

-Dixon has won each of the three IndyCar races in the pandemic-delayed season.
-He’s the first IndyCar driver to start a season with at least three consecutive victories since Sebastien Bourdais reeled off four straight to start the 2006 campaign.

 Saturday’s race took drivers 55 laps around a course that’s just over 4 miles long with 14 turns.

+“Our day went from a great to pretty bad pretty quickly,” Newgarden said.
+“But hey, that’s racing.
+We just didn’t take advantage of our opportunities today.”

-Power owned a narrow lead over Dixon when Jack Harvey went off the track to produce a caution flag with 17 laps remaining.
+Power had a narrow lead over Dixon when Jack Harvey went off the track to produce a caution flag on the 38th lap.
 Dixon pulled ahead of Power coming out of the pits on the restart and stayed ahead after two more caution flags.

 The second caution flag came when Conor Daly slid off the course after making contact with Pato O’Ward, knocking Daly out of the race and wrecking his Chevy.
 The final one came when Dalton Kellett went off course.

-Dixon’s latest victory was the 49th of his career, putting the New Zealander him behind only Foyt (67) and Mario Andretti (52).
+Dixon’ has 49 career victories, putting him behind only Foyt (67) and Mario Andretti (52).

 Road America’s setup made it an ideal venue for IndyCar to start allowing fans.
 The sprawling, 640-acre layout surrounding the course allows fans to practice social distancing and roam the property rather than crowding into a grandstand.